Lawrence Dudley Bailey

-Lawrence Dudley Bailey (August 26, 1819 – October 15, 1891) was an American abolitionist who served as Justice of the Kansas Supreme Court from February 9, 1861 to January 11, 1869.
+Lawrence Dudley Bailey (August 26, 1819 – October 15, 1891) was an American abolitionist who served as justice of the Kansas Supreme Court from February 9, 1861 to January 11, 1869.

 Early life, education, and career

-Born in Sutton, Merrimack County, New Hampshire to Dudley and Sarah (Woodman) Bailey, Bailey worked upon his father's farm until the age of seventeen, and attended Franklin, Unity, Pembroke, and Atkinson academies, but never attended college.
+Born in Sutton, Merrimack County, New Hampshire to Dudley and Sarah (Woodman) Bailey, Bailey worked on his father's farm until the age of seventeen, and attended Franklin, Unity, Pembroke, and Atkinson academies, but never attended college.
 He became an abolitionist in 1837, writing frequently in various abolitionist newspapers.
 He read law with Mason W. Tappan to gain admission to the bar on July 9, 1846.
 He began practicing in East Washington, New Hampshire in 1847, moving in March of that year to Milford, New Hampshire, and partnering there with S.K Livermore until 1949.
 He moved to California as part of the 1849 California Gold Rush, returning to New Hampshire in 1853 and forming a partnership with Mason W. Tappan at Bradford, New Hampshire.